othmar52/arduino-midi-recorder/README.md

                        |____________________________|

 ```
-the cut pin of the TFT shild has to be wired to Arduino UNO's `RESET` pin
+the cut pin of the TFT shild has to be wired to Arduino UNO's `RESET` pin (green wire).
+The 4 other wires are connected to the `DS3231`
 ![wires](media/arduino-midi-recorder-02.jpg "wires")

 ### connect all cables
 ![connected cables](media/arduino-midi-recorder-03.jpg "connected cables")

-### connect shield with the Arduino UNO
+### connect shield with the Arduino UNO and USB cable
 ![connected shields](media/arduino-midi-recorder-04.jpg "connected shields")

 ## Display